John Vernon: Voice work

 Vernon also did voice work, including voicing Iron Man and Namor in The Marvel Super Heroes, Rupert Thorne in Batman: The Animated Series, Thunderbolt Ross in The Incredible Hulk series, and Shao Kahn in Mortal Kombat: Defenders of the Realm.

+Personal life

+Vernon was married to and later divorced Nancy West.
+The couple had three children; actress Kate Vernon, musician Nan Vernon, and actor Chris Vernon.

 Death

 Vernon died of complications following heart surgery on February 1, 2005, in Westwood, Los Angeles at the age of 72.